revanza-git/chatapp-stk/README.md

 ### Getting Help
 1. Check the [Docker Guide](DOCKER.md) for setup issues
 2. Review logs with `docker-compose logs -f`
+3. Use the `/debug` page for environment variable issues
-3. Open an issue in the repository
+4. Open an issue in the repository
-4. Contact your IT team for security-specific questions
+5. Contact your IT team for security-specific questions

 ### System Requirements
 - **Minimum**: 4GB RAM, 2 CPU cores, 10GB disk space